 The UHC Partnership comprises a broad mix of health experts working hand in hand to promote UHC by fostering policy dialogue on strategic planning and health systems governance, developing health financing strategies and supporting their implementation, and enabling effective development cooperation in countries.

 We combine sound technical expertise with political commitment, financial resources and long-standing work experience in health systems both in the international and national fields.
-Behind the scene: health policy advisors working closely together with national Ministries of Health, WHO country offices and EU delegations.
-Furthermore, these key stakeholders are supported by a large number of health experts from WHO regional offices and Headquarters as well as from offices of the European Union and Grand Duchy of Luxembourg.
+Behind the scene: health policy advisors working closely together with national Ministries of Health, WHO country offices and partner delegations.
+Furthermore, these key stakeholders are supported by a large number of health experts from WHO regional offices and Headquarters as well as from the offices of the European Union, Grand Duchy of Luxembourg and IrishAid.

 Our aim is to build country capacities and hence reinforce the leadership of the Ministry of Health to build resilient and effective health systems in a sustainable manner.
 We aim to bridge the gap between global commitments and country implementation on the ground; hence serving as a country-level resource for UHC2030, the global movement to build stronger health systems for UHC.